Skip to content

 Presenters

-Carla Myers Assistant Professor and Coordinator of Scholarly Communications
+Carla Myers Principal Librarian, Coordinator of Scholarly Communication

-Carla Myers serves as Assistant Professor and Coordinator of Scholarly Communications for the Miami University Libraries.
+Carla Myers serves as Principal Librarian, Coordinator of Scholarly Communication for Miami University Libraries.
 Her professional presentations and publications focus on fair use, copyright in the classroom, and library copyright issues.
+She has a B.S. in Psychology from the University of Akron and a Masters in Library and Information Science from Kent State University.